-She is currently working on a MG/YA novel series, the Niuhi Shark Saga, set in her native Hawaii.
+She is currently working on a MG/YA trilogy, the Niuhi Shark Saga, set in her native Hawaii.
 Book 1, One Boy, No Water, was published in September 2012 by Jolly Fish Press.
 It won the 2014 Gold Quill Award for Children’s Literature.
-Book 2, One Shark, No Swim and is scheduled for publication in August 2013.
+Book 2, One Shark, No Swim, was published in August 2013.
 Book 3, One Truth, No Lie and will be available in the fall of 2015.

 Lehua received a BA from Brigham Young University in Communications, specifically in Mediated Message Design and Research, which is really just a fancy way of saying “knows how to take information and effectively put it into people’s heads using technology.”
 She also minored in English, with an emphasis in creative writing and video production.